-- Attach one end of a jumper cable to the positive (+) terminal of the discharged (dead) battery.
-This will have a large red + or P on the battery case, post, or clamp. - Attach the other end of the same cable to the positive (+) terminal of the good (booster) battery. - Attach the remaining jumper cable FIRST to the negative (-) terminal (black or N) of the good battery. - Attach the other end of the negative cable to a bare metal part not bolted to the engine block.
+- Attach the other end of the same cable to the positive (+) terminal of the good (booster) battery. - Attach the remaining jumper cable FIRST to the negative (-) terminal (black or N) of the good battery. - 11.
+Attach the other end of the negative cable to the negative (-) terminal of the dead battery.